frconor-ebook/meditations/_posts/2025-06-09-the-infinite-love-of-god.md

 "He loved God as his God, as more than all things and more than he loved himself.
 He loved Rachel as his wife above all other women and as he loved himself.
 He loved God with an absolute and sovereign love, and Rachel with his conjugal love.

-"One love is not contrary to the other, because his love for Rachel did not impede the supreme transcendence of his love for God.'"
-(John Paul I, *General Audience*, September 27, 1978).
+"One love is not contrary to the other, because his love for Rachel did not impede the supreme transcendence of his love for God'" (John Paul I, *General Audience*, September 27, 1978).

 Our love for God is necessarily shown in our love for others.
 The way we love God is shown in the way we live charity with those who are beside us in our day-to-day lives.